Choosing an RV tankless water heater over just replacing the old tank style heater is a great choice, but might not be doable.

 There is no one best RV water heater for everyone’s budget, RV, motorhome or trailer.

-For an option that comes at a lower price, a good buy will be the Camplux Pro 1.58 GPM portable propane tankless water heater.
+For an option that comes at a slightly higher price price but with more water flow, a good buy will be the Camplux Pro 1.58 GPM portable propane tankless water heater.